tldr-pages/tldr/pages/common/asciidoctor.md

 # asciidoctor

-> A processor that converts AsciiDoc files to a publishable format.
+> Convert AsciiDoc files to a publishable format.
 > More information: <https://docs.asciidoctor.org>.

 - Convert a specific `.adoc` file to HTML (the default output format):